oliviajobradley/oliviajobradley.github.io/content/portfolio/rocky.md

 weight = 8
 +++

-For the final project of Engineering Systems Analysis (ESA) I programmed (with Nabih Estefan) a Balboa U324 robot (which we called Rocky) to self-balance.
+For the final project of Engineering Systems Analysis (ESA) my partner and I programmed a Balboa U324 robot (which we called Rocky) to self-balance.
 <!--more-->

 ![Rocky Image][1]